 - Wait an hour or two in case the Steam servers are having issues.

 - Right-click the game in your Library, select Properties then the Local Files tab and Verify Integrity of Game Files.

 - Log out of Steam and then log back into Steam again.

 - Reboot (restart) your computer.

 - Check that the game itself isn’t having issues loading DLC.
 Use the Community Hub or News for information.

-I have used all of these methods at one time or another to address delays or issues with DLC.
+All of these methods have been successful for many users at one time or another to address delays or issues with DLC.
 Sometimes it’s just a matter of waiting a little while until the servers catch up.
 Sometimes, checking out the game developer’s forum can let you know if it’s a game problem or not.

 If you enjoyed this article about DLC in Steam, you might also like this TechJunkie article, How To Appear Invisible/Offline in Steam.